twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### DETONATION (WEB)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Projects a small physical explosive up to a long distance away that explodes in an immediate radius and creates sticky strands of goo.
+- **효과:** Projects a small physical explosive up to a long distance away that explodes in an immediate radius and creates sticky strands of goo.
 PCs caught in the area must use a Might-based action to get out, with the difficulty determined by the cypher level.
 NPCs break free if their level is higher than the cypher level.
 (Rather than strands of sticky goo, some web detonations fill the area with a mass of quick-hardening foam that has the same result.)

 ### DISARM
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** One NPC within immediate range whose level is lower than the cypher level drops whatever they are holding.
+- **효과:** One NPC within immediate range whose level is lower than the cypher level drops whatever they are holding.

 ### DISGUISE MODULE
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** For the next ten minutes per cypher level, the user’s features become almost identical to those of one designated person they have previously interacted with, easing by two steps attempts to disguise the user as that person.
+- **효과:** For the next ten minutes per cypher level, the user’s features become almost identical to those of one designated person they have previously interacted with, easing by two steps attempts to disguise the user as that person.
 Once designated, the user cannot shift the effect to look like another person, though they can remove the module to look like themselves again before the end of the duration.

 ### DISRUPTING
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next day, each time the user strikes a solid creature or object, the attack generates a burst of nanites that directly attack its organic cells.
+- **효과:** For the next day, each time the user strikes a solid creature or object, the attack generates a burst of nanites that directly attack its organic cells.
 The target takes 1 additional point of damage.
 If the target’s level is less than the cypher’s level, it loses its next action; otherwise its next action is hindered.

 ### EAGLESEYE
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Grants the ability to see ten times as far as normal for one hour per cypher level.
+- **효과:** Grants the ability to see ten times as far as normal for one hour per cypher level.
 (For a more realistic game, the eagleseye cypher could instead give the user two assets on tasks involving seeing to long distances.)

 ### EFFECT RESISTANCE
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** Provides a chance for additional resistance to directly damaging effects of all kinds, such as fire, lightning, and the like, for one day.
+- **효과:** Provides a chance for additional resistance to directly damaging effects of all kinds, such as fire, lightning, and the like, for one day.
 (It does not provide resistance to blunt force, slashing, or piercing attacks.)
 If the level of the effect is of the cypher level or lower, the user gains an additional defense roll to avoid it.
 On a successful defense roll, treat the attack as if the user had succeeded on their regular defense roll.
 (If the user is an NPC, a PC attacking them with this kind of effect must succeed on two attack rolls to harm them.)

 ### EFFORT ENHANCER (COMBAT)
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** For the next hour, the user can apply one free level of Effort to any task (including a combat task) without spending points from a Pool.
+- **효과:** For the next hour, the user can apply one free level of Effort to any task (including a combat task) without spending points from a Pool.
 The free level of Effort provided by this cypher does not count toward the maximum amount of Effort a character can normally apply to one task.
 Once this free level of Effort is used, the effect of the cypher ends.

 ### EFFORT ENHANCER (NONCOMBAT)
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next hour, the user can apply one free level of Effort to a noncombat task without spending points from a Pool.
+- **효과:** For the next hour, the user can apply one free level of Effort to a noncombat task without spending points from a Pool.
 The level of Effort provided by this cypher does not count toward the maximum amount of Effort a character can normally apply to one task.
 Once this free level of Effort is used, the effect of the cypher ends.

 ### ENDURING SHIELD
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** For the next day, the user has an asset to Speed defense rolls.
+- **효과:** For the next day, the user has an asset to Speed defense rolls.

 ### EQUIPMENT CACHE
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** The user can rummage around and produce from the cypher a desired piece of equipment (not an artifact) whose level does not exceed the cypher’s level.
+- **효과:** The user can rummage around and produce from the cypher a desired piece of equipment (not an artifact) whose level does not exceed the cypher’s level.
 The piece of equipment persists for up to one day, unless its fundamental nature allows only a single use (such as with a grenade).

 ### FARSIGHT
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** The user can observe a location they have visited previously, regardless of how far away it is (even across galaxies).
+- **효과:** The user can observe a location they have visited previously, regardless of how far away it is (even across galaxies).
 This vision persists for up to ten minutes per cypher level.
 The character can switch between viewing this location and viewing their current location once per round.

 ### FIREPROOFING
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** A nonliving object treated by this cypher has Armor against fire damage equal to the cypher’s level for one day.
+- **효과:** A nonliving object treated by this cypher has Armor against fire damage equal to the cypher’s level for one day.

 ### FLAME-RETARDANT WALL
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Creates an immobile plane of permeable energy up to 20 feet by 20 feet (6 m by 6 m) for one hour per cypher level.
+- **효과:** Creates an immobile plane of permeable energy up to 20 feet by 20 feet (6 m by 6 m) for one hour per cypher level.
 The plane conforms to the space available.
 Flames passing through the plane are extinguished.

 ### FORCE CUBE
-- **Level:** 1d6 + 3
+- **레벨:** 1d6 + 3
-- **Effect:** Creates an immobile cube composed of six planes of solid force, each 30 feet (9 m) to a side, for one hour.
+- **효과:** Creates an immobile cube composed of six planes of solid force, each 30 feet (9 m) to a side, for one hour.
 The planes conform to the space available.
 (Although a force cube’s walls are not gaseous permeable, there is likely enough air within for trapped creatures to breathe for the hour it lasts.)

 ### FORCE FIELD
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next day, the user is surrounded by a powerful force field, granting them +1 to Armor (+2 to Armor if the cypher level is
+- **효과:** For the next day, the user is surrounded by a powerful force field, granting them +1 to Armor (+2 to Armor if the cypher level is
 5 or higher).
 (Some force walls, shields, and cubes are transparent.
 Others are translucent.
 A few are opaque.)

 ### FORCE SCREEN PROJECTOR
-- **Level:** 1d6 + 3
+- **레벨:** 1d6 + 3
-- **Effect:** Creates an immobile plane of solid force up to 20 feet by 20 feet (6 m by 6 m) for one hour.
+- **효과:** Creates an immobile plane of solid force up to 20 feet by 20 feet (6 m by 6 m) for one hour.
 The plane conforms to the space available.

 ### FORCE SHIELD PROJECTOR
-- **Level:** 1d6 + 3
+- **레벨:** 1d6 + 3
-- **Effect:** Creates a shimmering energy shield around the user for one hour, during which time they gain +3 to Armor (or +4 to Armor if the cypher is level 5 or higher).
+- **효과:** Creates a shimmering energy shield around the user for one hour, during which time they gain +3 to Armor (or +4 to Armor if the cypher is level 5 or higher).

 ### FRICTION REDUCER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Spread across an area up to 10 feet (3 m) square, this makes things extremely slippery.
+- **효과:** Spread across an area up to 10 feet (3 m) square, this makes things extremely slippery.
 For one hour per cypher level, movement tasks in the area are hindered by three steps.

 ### FRIGID WALL
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Creates a wall of supercooled air up to 30 feet by 30 feet by 1 foot (9 m by 9 m by 30 cm) that inflicts damage equal to the cypher’s level on anything that passes through it.
+- **효과:** Creates a wall of supercooled air up to 30 feet by 30 feet by 1 foot (9 m by 9 m by 30 cm) that inflicts damage equal to the cypher’s level on anything that passes through it.
 The wall conforms to the space available.
 It lasts for ten minutes.

 ### GAS BOMB
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Thrown a short distance, this bursts in a poisonous cloud within an immediate area.
+- **효과:** Thrown a short distance, this bursts in a poisonous cloud within an immediate area.
 The cloud lingers for 1d6 rounds unless conditions dictate otherwise.
 Roll a d100 to determine the effect.

 01–10
 Thick smoke: occludes sight while the cloud lasts.